jabady/Javascript_Assignments/Fundamentals_Pt_1/Knowledge_Check.md

-Name the three ways to declare a variable
+(Please display as source blob for better formatting) Name the three ways to declare a variable
     Three ways of creating a variable are through declaring the statements called let, const, and var.
 Which of the three variable declarations should you avoid and why?